solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 4\. of black, intensely shiny chromium iron, not decomposable in acids, that provides a magnificent green glass in the phosphate test.

+5\. finally, of dark, metallic granules, to some extent pulled by the magnet, which are in most cases related to ferrous sulfide, or at least meteoritic iron.

 ...